feliperomero3/BookStore/README.md

 ## Getting started

 1. Clone the project.
-2. Open the solution file `SportsStoreApp.sln` with Visual Studio 2019.
+2. Open the solution file `BookStore.sln` with Visual Studio 2019.
 3. Press F5 to start the application.

 ## License